cypso05/salaryCalculator/README.md

 # Salary Calculator Web App

-This Python web application Salary.py is a simple app for calculating an annual salary based on #hourly pay rate, hours worked per day, days worked per week, and holiday hours.
+This Python web application **Salary.py file  **is a simple app for calculating an annual salary based on **#hourly pay rate, hours worked per day, days worked per week, and holiday hours.**

-#
-It uses the Flask framework to set up a basic web server and render HTML templates.
+It uses the **Flask framework** to set up a basic web server and render HTML templates.
 The main route '/' will display the salary calculator page.

 The calculator page is defined in the 'original_html' variable as a HTML string.
 It contains a form with input fields for hours per day, pay per hour, week days, and holiday hours.
 There is a Calculate button that calls the JavaScript function calculateSalary() when clicked.
 Below the button is a textarea field to display the final yearly salary result.